 Mi Lan Xiang (Honey Orchid) Phoenix Dancong Oolong Tea

-Premium Spring Mt.
-Wudong Mi Lan Xiang (Honey Orchid) Phoenix Dancong Oolong Tea from the southern Chinese province of Guangdong, the traditional cultivation area of Dancong Oolong teas.
-Due to the fine floral nots and the pronounced honey sweetness of this particular varietal, Mi Lan Xiang Dancong is the most popular Dancong Oolong tea.
-The 30-40 years old “half-tree” tea bushes are picked only once a year in spring (beginning of April) for a short period.
+Spring Mi Lan Xiang (Honey Orchid) Phoenix Dancong Oolong Tea from the southern Chinese province of Guangdong, the traditional cultivation area of Dancong Oolong teas.
+Due to the fine floral notrs and the pronounced honey sweetness of this particular varietal, Mi Lan Xiang Dancong is the most popular Dancong Oolong tea.
+For best quality, the “half-tree” tea bushes are picked only once a year in spring (beginning of April) for a short period.

 For more information and illustriations please refer to the detailed product description below.

-Dancong Oolong teas are kind of a “science of their own”, both within the wide and diverse world of pure teas as such and within the smaller, but even more complex world of Oolong teas in particular.
-Therefor, in order to describe, explain and quality-wise position our Spring Mi Lan Xiang (Honey Orchid) Phoenix Dancong Oolong Tea in a comprehensible manner, we first need to shine some light on the background and concept of Dancong Oolong teas in general.
+Dancong Oolong teas are kind of a “science of their own”.
+This applies on the hand within the wide and diverse world of pure teas.
+On the other hand, it applies especially within the smaller, but even more complex world of Chinese Oolong teas.
+Therefore, in order to describe and quality-wise position our Mi Lan Xiang Dancong Oolong Tea, we first need to shine some light on the general concept of Dancong Oolong teas.

 Traditional origin regions of Oolong teas